If you ever followed Tim Cahill’s Chinese soccer exploits, you may want to feast your eyes at this new mobile deal.

 OVO’s deal will broadcast the league’s remaining matches of the 2018 season, with each team playing 30 games in a season spanning from February or March through to November or December.

 Tim Cahill played for Shanghai Shenhua and Hangzhou Greentown during his 18-month spell in China.

 OVO is a prepaid operator using the Optus network.
 It provides mobile plans from as little as around $10 for 30 days.
-These plans are shown below and are featured products.

 How do I stream soccer on mobile?